Associate Director, VALUE EVIDENCE

 Phi denotes the golden ratio, which appears throughout science, art, architecture, and nature.
 To me, phi represents balance and connectedness.
 Creativity sparks innovation; innovation shapes strategy; strategy amplifies creativity.

-As a member of the Evidence Institute team, Greg focuses on preparing high-quality evidence-based analyses and communicating insights to a wide variety of stakeholders.
+As a member of the Value Evidence team, Greg focuses on preparing high-quality evidence-based analyses and communicating insights to a wide variety of stakeholders.
 Greg has over 4 years of global health economics and outcomes research consulting experience, including economic modelling, designing analysis plans, conducting literature reviews, and providing strategic consulting.
 He has supported both small and large biopharmaceutical companies across a variety of therapeutic areas, including oncology, hematology, nephrology, cardiovascular disease, women’s health, infectious disease, vaccines, and gene therapies.

 Greg has authored over 20 manuscripts, posters, and presentations.
 He has a PhD in biomathematics with a concentration in mathematical methods from North Carolina State University.

 - Globally recognized as an effective communicator of highly technical concepts to audiences with different interests and backgrounds.